Published online: May 2023

 The following sections break down the specific requirements of Policy RD2 and set out exactly what is required in order to satisfy the policy.

-The distance required will depend on the size of the existing house and the design of the extension.
+4.1.4 The distance required will depend on the size of the existing house and the design of the extension, and taking into account of the character of the area.
 For some proposals a greater distance of set back and set down may be required, but at a minimum, the Council will expect extensions to be:

 i.
 Set back from the front of the house by 500mm; and